-Flexibility is one of the elements of customary law which makes it capable of adapting to changed circumstances.
+One of the elements of customary law which made it capable of adapting to changed circumstances and which codification is its flexibility.
 Codification where it was done, was mainly by male European administrators and missionaries whose view of the accounts given to them, also by mainly male respondents, was blinkered by their own culture.
-Thus codification which entailed translation from local languages to the coloniser's language, ossified customary law making it inflexible.
+Thus codification which entailed translation ossified customary law making it inflexible.
 The process of ossification was further perpetuated or augmented where customary law was not codified, by the doctrine of precedent in law.
-This doctrine dictates that like cases should be determined alike.
+This doctrine dictates that like cases be determined alike.
 Thus if a case dealing with a right at custom came to court and was decided in a particular manner by a court with jurisdiction over that matter and that decision was not successfully challenged in a more superior court or if it was challenged, a decision was reached, should a similar matter come before any other court, it must be decided as the previous one was.

-The flexibility of customary law allowed it to take into account matters that would be extralegal strictly speaking.
+The flexibility of customary law allowed it to take into account matters that would be extra-legal strictly speaking.
 Within this flexibility, the rights of women at customary law were recognised.
 Thus codification and the adherence to formal rules of procedure such those pertaining to giving evidence further removed customary law from the purview of the people and had negative implications for women's rights.